 Have received medical advice that you should remain in quarantine.

-We have completed COVID-19 training and are taking the following steps to ensure we are looking after you and the wider community:
+We have completed COVID-19 training and in delivery of in-person consultations consultations we are taking the following steps to ensure we are looking after you and the wider community:

 Implementing social distancing of at least 1.5 m where possible.
-This includes guiding parents/carers to work through passive assisted exercises with children;
+This includes guiding parents/carers to work through passive assisted exercises with children where appropriate;

 Wearing masks on request;

-Regularly sterilising surfaces to avoid transmission through 'fomites' (objects such as phones, taps, pens, door handles, keypads etc. that have been contaminated with the virus).
+Regularly sterilising surfaces to avoid transmission through 'fomites' (objects such as phones, taps, pens, door handles, keypads etc. that may have been contaminated);

-Our mission is to ensure that everyone's progress towards their physical and developmental goals can be maintained.
+Our mission is to ensure that everyone's progress towards their physical and developmental goals can be maintained during this time.

 MEDP is a family run business and Michelle's daughter, Magdalen, who recently completed her studies in Politics, Philosophy and Economics, is in charge of the administrative side of things.
 She is available by email if you have questions regarding bookings, billings, the NDIS, or the operation of the business.